-Under this new legislation, the Annual Fire Safety Statement must certify that a Competent Fire Safety Practitioner (or multiple practitioners if required) has inspected the building, assessed the fire safety measures, and found that each of the measures is capable of performing to the relevant standard.
+Under this new legislation, the Annual Fire Safety Statement must confirm that an Accredited Practitioner (Fire Safety) (or multiple practitioners if required) has inspected the building, assessed the fire safety measures, and found that each of the measures is capable of performing to the relevant standard.

 The Annual Fire Safety Statement can only be signed by the building owner or owner’s agent and not by anyone else.